Chattanooga bus crash: About the driver

 Story highlights

-- Six children died after their school bus crashed in Chattanooga November 21
+- Walker's attorney speaks publicly for the first time since the crash

-- The bus driver is due in court Tuesday to face charges over the crash
+- Six children died after their school bus crashed in Chattanooga on November 21

 (CNN)Johnthony Walker drove a school bus packed with children last week.